7 email signature use cases for businesses

 Dynamic banners and CTAs: Rotate promotional banners based on campaigns or regions.

-Directory sync: Automatically update signatures with user details from Active Directory or Google Directory.
+Directory sync: Automatically update signatures with user details from Entra ID (Azure AD) or Google Directory.

 CRM integrations: Customize email signatures in line with other campaigns, using CRM lists from Salesforce or HubSpot.